Essex County Massachusetts assistance programs.

 - Easter - Some charities in Lawrence and other parts of the county offer this as well.

-Household goods, clothes, and seasonal programs are available at clothing banks.
+Household goods, clothes, furniture and seasonal programs are available at free clothing as well as furniture banks.
 If a family does not qualify for free items at those centers, then thrift stores can provide those clothes, furniture and other items at a reduced price.
-Some of what may be provided from the Essex County non-profit organizations includes free Christmas assistance, winter jackets, general clothing items, and maybe even school supplies.
-Find Essex Massachusetts clothing centers.
+Some of what may be provided from the Essex County non-profit organizations includes free Christmas assistance, winter jackets, general clothing items, furniture for a home or apartment and maybe even school supplies.
+Find Essex Massachusetts free furniture, school supplies and clothing centers.

 Merrimack Valley Catholic Charities – A couple of offices operate in the region, and low income people in need of assistance from Lowell, Lawrence, Haverhill, and surrounding communities may apply for assistance.
 A diverse range of services is offered, including so called Basic Needs Services.
 This includes emergency free food, fuel, rent, gas bill, mortgage, and utility assistance, among other resources.
 The offices of the Essex County Catholic Charities are.

 - 599 Canal Street 6th Floor West, Lawrence, Massachusetts, 01840, (978) 685-5930

 - 70 Lawrence Street, Lowell, MA, 01852, (978) 452-1421